- July 28, 2020

 The following are the advantages of liquidation of a company in UAE:

-- The company’s unsecured debts are written off.
+- Firstly, the company’s unsecured debts are written off.

-- The creditors cannot follow a liquidated company’s director for payment.
+- Secondly, the creditors cannot follow a liquidated company’s director for payment.

-- All the legal activities of the company come to a halt.
+- Thirdly, all the legal activities of the company come to a halt.

-- Management of the liquidation process is passed on to a licensed liquidator, lifting the weight from the director’s shoulders.
+- Lastly, management of the liquidation process is passed on to a licensed liquidator, lifting the weight from the director’s shoulders.

 KGRN is a reputed service provider in the UAE.
 We provide a platform for companies to get in touch with a licensed liquidator, who will guide you through the process of liquidation.
 We help you procure your liquidation certificate at the earliest.